Czech Republic Travel Guide: Best Places to visit Czech Republic Travel Guide: Best Places to visit

 Day 9-10: Brno

-Brno is the biggest surprise of the Czech Republic.
+Brno is the biggest surprise in the Czech Republic.
 It’s a young and vibrant city because of its student population.
-It’s most famous for the cutting-edge architecture of Villa Tugendhat but it’s also home to a historic castle and cathedral.
+It’s most famous for the cutting-edge architecture of Villa Tugendhat, but it’s also home to a historic castle and cathedral.

-Make sure to check out whatever pop-up event is happening in the main square; when we were there it was a summer wine festival!
+Make sure to check out whatever pop-up event is happening in the main square.
+When we were there, for example, it was a summer wine festival!

 Day 11-12: Litomyšl

-Spend the night in Litomyšl, located to the east of Prague, and home to a huge white brick renaissance castle.
-The castle was given UNESCO heritage status.
-This is no surprise when you see its stunning arches, collonades, and interior courtyards.
-The town is also charming, with its grand townhouses and wide-open avenues.
+Spend the night in Litomyšl, located to the east of Prague and home to a huge white brick Renaissance castle.
+The castle was given UNESCO Heritage status, which is no surprise when you see its stunning arches, collonades, and interior courtyards.
+The town is also charming, with grand townhouses and wide-open avenues.

 Pernstejn Castle